 I think I must have the best job in the world.
 Each year I visit

-fifty to sixty schools encouraging children to write.
+thirty to forty schools encouraging children to write.
 In my presentations

 I show my latest book from its early stages (post-its with wrong

 turns and a lot of crossing out) to the final product.
 Clearly

 the children can see that writing is a process, not always easy,

 and, as I like to put it, "Authors don't know what they're doing

 either".
 The important thing is to TRY.
 I also suggest some story

 starters and teach an all important "Flapwaddle Dance".